My Gear Inventory

 Okay to buy cheaper version

-I also buy the 100oz bladders/packs.
+I buy the 100oz bladders/packs.
 I rather have too much water than not enough.
 If you're doing an activity were weight matters, you might consider smaller.
 I just see the extra weight as a little extra workout.

 Inside my hydration pack, I always carry some kind of first aid kit.
 The amount of first aid you carry depends on the activity you're doing.
 Typically, a day hike requires the basics.
 However, if there is higher risk of getting lost or injured, you might consider carrying more.